Valentine's Day origins: Who invented it and why do we celebrate?

 Why do we celebrate Valentine’s Day?

-Those more cynical say Valentine's Day has turned into a marketing technique by everyone from flower stores to clothing brands to sell products.
+Those more cynical say Valentine's Day has turned into a marketing technique by everyone from flower delivery services to clothing brands to sell products.
 Alongside Christmas and Halloween, Valentine's Day is one of the biggest opportunities for marketing every year.

-According to one survey by the National Retail Federation and Prosper Insights & Analytics (opens in new tab), Americans are expected to spend $25.9 billion on Valentine’s Day this year - increasing from the $23.9 billion estimated in 2022.
+According to one survey by the National Retail Federation and Prosper Insights & Analytics, Americans were expected to spend $25.9 billion on Valentine’s Day in 2023 - increasing from the $23.9 billion estimated in 2022.

 How do we celebrate Valentine’s Day?